What’s your biggest challenge in managing a global team?

 In contrast, a regular or W-2 employee works a schedule set by their employer and completes assignments as directed by their role or supervisor.
 The employer provides the necessary tools to complete their work and withholds taxes, as well as Social Security and Medicare contributions, from their paychecks.
 Employees can access benefits like health insurance and paid time off.

-How to designate someone as a 1099 employee
+How to classify a 1099 employee

 To classify a contractor as a 1099 vs. a W-2 employee, they must meet specific qualifications.
 Organizations that misclassify employees, either inadvertently or deliberately to avoid paying taxes or providing benefits, risk significant penalties.
 Misclassified employees can sue for back pay and benefits, and companies can face tax penalties and other legal consequences.